- Defining Bitcoin

 (6.)
 Alternatives to Blockchain

-A financial rail: Transferring some value around the world by attaching something of value to a bitcoin token such as an asset.
+Transferring value / ownership by attaching something of value to a bitcoin token such as an asset or a USD price.

-A protocol: Bitcoin is a protocol like TCP/IP is to the internet.
-It is the backbone of the infrastructure.
-It is a platform that enables permissionless innovation such as protocols, apps and layers that can be built on top of the Bitcoin protocol – like a blank canvas waiting for an artist to create their vision.
+Bitcoin is a protocol like TCP/IP is to the internet.
+It is the base layer or the foundation.
+Bitcoin enables permissionless innovation such as protocols, apps and layers that can be built on top – like a blank canvas waiting for an artist to create their vision.

-At a basic level, we’ll discuss how four important gears spin together to keep Bitcoin working.
+At a basic level, we’ll discuss how 5 important gears spin together to keep Bitcoin working.

-Bitcoin (the protocol): The code that enforces the rules of the Bitcoin network, for example: No more than 21, 000, 000 bitcoin can ever be created.
-Bitcoin is a “dumb” network that pushes innovation to the edge of the network on the end-user device.
-This allows anyone to innovate on top of Bitcoin without permission.
+The code which equates to the rules of the Bitcoin network, for example: No more than 21, 000, 000 bitcoin can ever be created.
+Users run Bitcoin by running a Bitcoin full node software, commonly known as Bitcoin Core

-the network: This is the global network of all the participants in the Bitcoin ecosystem – in particular the full bitcoin nodes and miners.
+This is the global network of all the participants in the Bitcoin ecosystem that are running Bitcoin full nodes.
+In other words, users running software that all abide by specific and agreed-upon set of rules.

 Metaphorically, let us think of the bitcoin token as the metal copper.
 Copper is mined, it holds value, people speculate with it and it is traded on exchanges but it has very important utility far beyond just price.
 Just as how copper is used to transfer electricity and data such as packets, the bitcoin token carries value and data ownership.